exercism/docs/season-of-docs-proposal.md

 We would consider the project successful if, after the completion of the project:

 - The community contributes further documentation improvements (taking pride in our docs).
 Currently this rarely happens outside of the senior team, so any contributions would be a marked improvement.
-- The number of new contributors making non-trivial changes to Exercism in the 6 months that follow publication increases by 100%.
+- The number of new contributors making meaningful changes to Exercism in the 6 months that follow publication increases by 100%.
+We define a meaningful change as where someone will have needed to utilize our docs to make the change.
 - The number of PRs from existing contributors increases by 20% over the subsequent quarter.

 ## Project budget